stitchdata/docs/_webhook-integrations/stitch-incoming-webhooks.md

 To use Stitch Incoming Webhooks:

 1. You must have a Stitch account.
-The Incoming Webhooks integration is available to all Stitch users, whether you're on a Free or Paid tier.

 2. **The Webhook API you're integrating with meets the following requirements**:
    - The data sent by the webhook API must come to Stitch in **JSON format**.
 This is currently the only format Stitch supports.
    - The payload (or delivery) of the data must come via a `POST` request.